ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 71.60 degrees in Fahrenheit is 22.00 degrees in Celsius
 ```

-One way in which you can tell that `converter` is working correctly is that,
+One way in which you can tell that `contactsearcher` is working correctly is that,
 when given "inverse numbers", the output shows that it converts correctly in
 both "directions".
 For instance, converting `22` degrees Celsius to Fahrenheit
 yields `71.6` degrees and converting `71.6` degrees Fahrenheit to Celsius
 results in `22` degrees!
 To learn more about how to run this program, you can
-type the command `poetry run converter --help` to see the following output
+type the command `poetry run contactsearcher --help` to see the following output
-showing how to use `converter`:
+showing how to use `contactsearcher`:

 ```
-Usage: converter [OPTIONS]
+Usage: contactsearcher [OPTIONS]

   Convert units.from Fahrenheit to Celsius or from Celsius to Fahrenheit.